muratk5n/thirdwave/en/README.md

 too.
 Being more hierarchical, they had pols walk in a single-file on ideology for a while, but now, they have a former President who said stuff against forever wars, and a lot of muckers who still want to invade countries, forever.
-How is there war and anti-war in the same right-wing party?
+How is there war and anti-war ideology in the same right-wing party?

 ---